 To get a summary of an individual student, go to the summary page then click on the students name in the student sidebar.
 The student summary interface is set up so that all students are listed in the sidebar.
 You can search for a student using the search bar or sort the students with the drop down menu.
 There are two tabs to on the page to switch between hand-ins and feedback results.
 Within these tabs you are able to choose which assignment you would like to see the results for.

 After selecting a student, a new page will open with the students individual performance.
-At the top there is a quick overview of how the student has performed for the entire course.
+At the top there is a quick overview of how the student has performed for the entire class.

 We have added a couple elements for teacher convenience, there is a space to leave notes, as well as a place to leave a numerical or letter grade.
 These are only for teachers, and anything written here will not be seen by the student or affect the feedback statistics.